NRCan/CanFlood/tests2/readme.md

 Two types of tests are included:

+ - unit tests (one for each toolset; i.e., 'test_build').
+These should correspond to roughly one user 'action' or click on a given UI.
--unit tests (one for each toolset; i.e., 'test_build') -integration tests (one for each tutorial; i.e., 'test_t2.py').
+ - integration tests (one for each tutorial; i.e., 'test_t2.py').
 These should closely follow the tutorials to reduce user frustration.

+At the end of each test, a validation against some datafile (previous test result) should be performed to ensure program behavior/performance has not changed.